dannsam/xenko-docs/manual/graphics/graphics-compositor/overview.md

 ![media/graphics-compositor-overview-3.png](media/graphics-compositor-overview-3.png)

-You can customize everything, so you can add other predefined render stage selectors (eg to add UI to a later fullscreen pass), or create your own selector specific to your game.
+You can customize everything, so you can add other predefined render stage selectors (eg to add UI to a later full-screen pass), or create your own selector specific to your game.

 ### Pipeline processors